-Connecting two wires using a connector can be a little overwhelming.
+Connecting electrical wires can be a little tricky, I get it.

 This is where wire nuts come in and can help keep you straight.